Rommelzuiger/pattern-recognition/report/plan.md

+# TODO #

+## Classifiers ##

+#### PCA ####
+- pca en parzen grondig testen
-kijken welke combinatie van PCA variantie gebeuren en classifier goed (en hoe goed?)
+- kijken welke combinatie van PCA variantie gebeuren en classifier goed (en hoe goed?)

-overleggen wat er moet gebeuren (en wat er te makkelijk is)

-pca en parzen grondig testen

-check via confusion matrixes welke digits problemen opleveren zoek daarmee feature/classifier welke die digits die de problemen oplossen
+- check via confusion matrixes welke digits problemen opleveren
+- zoek daarmee feature/classifier welke die digits die de problemen oplossen

+####Chain code####
+- Apply no normalizing of the images
+- Apply the chain on the right way (so look to the direction of the chain)
+- Create a file for doing the chain code experiments
+- Eventually: faster calculations of this stuff

+#### Report: ####
+- Create a really good test plan to check the performance of the solutions
-scan echte cijfers
+- Scan echte cijfers
-recommendations (later over nadenken)
+- recommendations (later over nadenken)

-deliverbales uiteindelijk:
+##Deliverbales uiteindelijk##
   code voor scenario I
     trained once
     at least 200 to 1000 objects per class